 3. The Follow-up

-- Be consistent with yourself and staff.
+- Be consistent with yourself and the staff.
 Each employee should have the tools they need and understand the process.
 It might take some time but it will take hold if you are consistent.

 - Be consistent with your customers and vendors.
 This does not mean you should beat up a client who wants you to send hardcopy proofs or a signed original instead of an electronic version.
 I tend to give clients the choice.
 However, I do request that my vendors provide documents electronically.
-With my industry, this is not difficult but there is the occasional problem that is easily solved with a fax that is then converted to a PDF automatically.
+With my industry, this is not difficult but there is the occasional problem that is easily solved with fax that is then converted to a PDF automatically.